netwk-pro/docs/src/privacy.md

 You can view your current tracking status on the [authoritative Privacy Policy page](https://netwk.pro/privacy) or via the [Privacy Dashboard](https://netwk.pro/privacy-dashboard).
 Additionally, you can set manual opt-out and opt-in settings stored as browser cookies.
 These settings override any Do Not Track (DNT) or Global Privacy Control (GPC) signals. **If you opt out, analytics tracking via PostHog is disabled entirely until you change your preference.** Your selection will persist until manually updated.

-For convenient access, you can manage these settings through our [Privacy Dashboard](https://netwk.pro/privacy-dashboard).
+_For convenient access, you can manage these settings through our [Privacy Dashboard](https://netwk.pro/privacy-dashboard)._

 <a name="payment"></a>

 ## 4. Payment Information

 When processing payments, we may collect credit card details and billing contact information.
-All credit card data is encrypted via TLS and shared only with PCI-compliant processors. **Data is purged within 90 days post-verification of payment.**
+All credit card data is encrypted via TLS and shared only with PCI-compliant processors.

 <sub>[Back to top](#top)</sub>